pdimens/mimick/docs/algorithm.md

 read_count: 1
 ```

-### Step 3: Submitting the molecule recipes for simulation
+### 3: Submitting the molecule recipes for simulation
 This is the part that's multithreaded.
 Once we have a molecule recipe and its associated fasta file, Mimick hands the information over to `wgsim` via `pywgsim`,
 where the fasta file will then be the input "genome" from which the software will randomly generate the target number of reads for that molecule.
 The reads
-that are simulated never actually have the bacode on them-- it's only if `--output-type 10x` that the barcode is added inline to R1 during Step X.
+that are simulated never actually have the bacode on them-- it's only if `--output-type 10x` that the barcode is added inline to R1 during X.

-### Step 4: Monitor schema targets
+### 4: Monitor schema targets
 The number of reads that were generated for every molecule are added to that molecule's source schema to track the number of reads already produced for
 that contig for that haplotype.
 Once a schema reaches its reads target, that schema will be removed from the list of schema that are randomly sampled
 to determine molecules in [Step 2](#step-2-making-the-molecule-recipes).
 This ensures that read `--coverage` is honored.

-### Step 5: Repeat until all schema read targets are met
+### 5: Repeat until all schema read targets are met
 Once there are no more schema left to sample, simulation is done!

-### Step X: Convert and append reads
+### X: Convert and append reads
 A separate concurrent process converts the reads simulated from a molecule into the format specified by `--output-type` and writes the reads to final R1 and R2
 FASTQ files.